shristov1/sofia_air_quality/README.md

 2. Air quality is best in the summer (due to no need of heating) and in holidays (because people travel more and are not in the city)
 3. There seems to be a higher correlation between PM10 and PM2.5 particle concentration and humidty rather than temperature.

-I will write up the data analysis on Medium.
+More written analysis on Medium: https://shristov9.medium.com/when-is-sofia-breathing-the-worst-air-93e31a28e6ca

 And also I would finish the regression and classification analysis on the data in due time.